-I forgot my hangtag, what can I do?
+I forgot my Viking Card/Permit, what can I do?

-Stop by the Parking & Transportation Services Office (E. 24th & Euclid) on your way to work and we will issue you a temporary tag.
-Failure to display a valid hangtag may results in parking citations.
+Stop by the Parking & Transportation Services Office (E. 24th & Euclid) on your way to work and we will issue you temporary access.
+Permit access to gated facilities requires a Viking Card Failure to display a valid permit may results in parking citations.

 What do I do if my car won't start?

 If your vehicle or a visitor's vehicle becomes disabled while parked on campus, call the CSU Police at 216-687-2020 or x2020 from any campus phone.